bbhunter/bufferover/README.md

 # Installation
 - Install [jq](https://github.com/stedolan/jq) utilty.
 - `git clone https://github.com/ahmedcj/bufferover.git`

-# Usage
-To use the script as part of your linux system:
+- To use the script as part of your linux system:
 ```
 cp bufferover.sh /usr/bin/bufferover
 ```

+# Usage
-To get a list of all options:
+- To get a list of all options:
 ```
 ./bufferover.sh
 ```